modular/modular/KGEN/docs/public/programming-manual.md

 ### Field lifetimes of `owned` arguments in `__del__` and `__moveinit__`

-A final bit of magic exists for the ‘owned’ arguments of a destructor and move initializer.
+A final bit of magic exists for the `owned` arguments of a move initializer and a destructor.
 To recap, these methods are defined like this:

 ```mojo
 struct TwoStrings: